lnvglr/character-diversion/character-diversion.md

 #### Visual Appearance

 The overall visual aesthetics are kept in a flat design, with a beige palette, and a bright orange and blue as accent colors.

-- Flat
-- Paper colors to reference the print history
--
+The platform does not need to sell anything, persuade anyone.
+In fact, it succeeds, when it remains unnoticed—adapted freely from Lucius Burckhardt's *Design is invisible* (2017).
+And yet, the visual appearance is not arbitrary: with the muted beige, I reference paper as the home of typography.

+...

 ![Screenshot 2022-06-19 at 01.49.50](/Users/Leon/Desktop/Screenshot 2022-06-19 at 01.49.50.png)